-We get similar trends, though the absolute values are smaller, when we classify sites according to the Open Sources lists, rather than Media Bias/Fact Check as shown in Figure 2.
+We get similar trends when we classify sites according to the Media Bias/Fact Check lists, rather than NewsGuard with Media Bias/Fact Check as backup, as shown in Figure 2.

 Figure 3.
 Engagement-weighted vs. count-based Iffy Quotients.
-Again, on the left the light blue line is the same as the corresponding line in Figure 1, the count-based Iffy Quotient for Facebook.
-The orange line shows the engagement-weighted Iffy Quotient.
-On the right side, for Twitter, the black line matches that in Figure 1, while the green shows the engagement-weighted version.
+On the left, the (mostly lower) darker violet line is the same as the corresponding line in Figure 1, the count-based Iffy Quotient for Facebook, while the lighter lavender line shows the engagement-weighted Iffy Quotient.
+On the right side, for Twitter, the darker green line matches that in Figure 1, while the lighter mint green line shows the engagement-weighted version.

 Figure 3 compares the engagement-weighted and count-based Iffy Quotients for Facebook and Twitter.
-For Facebook, in late 2016 and early 2017, the engagement-weighted Iffy Quotient was noticeably higher than the count-based.
+For Facebook, in late 2016 and early 2017 the engagement-weighted Iffy Quotient was noticeably higher than the count-based.
 This suggests that not only were more URLs from Iffy sites getting into the daily top 5,000 during this period, they also were getting more than the average engagement among those 5,000.
 After the first quarter of 2018, that difference disappeared.
 That is, not only did fewer of the popular URLs comes from Iffy sites; they also lost their advantage in average engagement among the popular URLs.
-For Twitter, on the other hand, while the fraction of popular URLs from Iffy sites went down slightly in 2018 compared to 2017, the fraction of total engagement went up.
-At first glance, this might appear to be related to the change in how NewsWhip calculated its engagement estimates for Twitter on November 27, 2017, but the lines cross earlier, in mid October.
-Over the past eight months, the fraction of popular URLs on Twitter from Iffy sites was fairly stable, but the Iffy sites gained a larger share of the total tweets and retweets.
+For Twitter, on the other hand, while the fraction of popular URLs from Iffy sites went down slightly in 2018 compared to

+2017, the fraction of total engagement went up.
+This might be related to the change in how NewsWhip calculated its engagement estimates for Twitter on November 27, 2017.